The Department of Corrections and the California Youth Authority, subject to available funding, shall do each of the following:

 (1) The department shall study and establish best practices to reduce gang involvement and recruitment among incarcerated offenders.
 The department shall study and make recommendations regarding the establishment of:

 (a) Intervention programs within the institutions of the department for offenders who are seeking to opt out of gangs.
-The intervention programs shall include, but are not limited to, tattoo removal, anger management, GED, and other interventions; and
+The intervention programs shall include, but are not limited to, tattoo removal, anger management, preparation to obtain a high school equivalency certificate as described in RCW 28B.50.536, and other interventions; and

 (b) An intervention program to assist gang members with successful reentry into the community.